Progressive tax: Marginal and effective tax rates

+Usually tax progressivity considers only the distribution of the costs of the tax, or the tax incidence.
+The distribution of costs and benefits of government expenditures may also be analyzed, which together with the tax incidence is the fiscal incidence.

 Inflation and tax brackets

 Tax laws might not be accurately indexed to inflation.
 For example, some tax laws may ignore inflation completely.
 In a progressive tax system, failure to index the brackets to inflation will eventually result in effective tax increases (if inflation is sustained), as inflation in wages will increase individual income and move individuals into higher tax brackets with higher percentage rates.
 This phenomenon is known as bracket creep and can cause fiscal drag.

 Economic effects

 There is debate between politicians and economists over the role of tax policy in mitigating or exacerbating wealth inequality and the effects on economic growth.

 Income equality

 Progressive taxation has a direct effect on decreasing income inequality.
 This is especially true if taxation is used to fund progressive government spending such as transfer payments and social safety nets.
 However, the effect may be muted if the higher rates cause increased tax evasion.
 When income inequality is low, aggregate demand will be relatively high, because more people who want ordinary consumer goods and services will be able to afford them, while the labor force will not be as relatively monopolized by the wealthy.

 High levels of income inequality can have negative effects on long-term economic growth, employment, and class conflict.
 Progressive taxation is often suggested as a way to mitigate the societal ills associated with higher income inequality.
 The difference between the Gini index for an income distribution before taxation and the Gini index after taxation is an indicator for the effects of such taxation.

 The economists Thomas Piketty and Emmanuel Saez wrote that decreased progressiveness in US tax policy in the post World War II era has increased income inequality by enabling the wealthy greater access to capital.

 According to economist Robert H. Frank, tax cuts for the wealthy are largely spent on positional goods such as larger houses and more expensive cars.
 Frank argues that these funds could instead pay for things like improving public education and conducting medical research, and suggests progressive taxation as an instrument for attacking positional externalities.